Strictly Come Dancing 2020 line up | Meet contestant Nicola Adams - TheNewsTrace

-Nicola has revealed how she feels about being within the present’s first similar sex-pairing.

-Though she’s pleased to see “range” on the BBC one present, the athlete informed press together with RadioTimes.com: “I don’t see why it’s an enormous deal!”
+She makes Strictly historical past as the primary contestant to compete as a part of a same-sex pairing.

+Donning her dancing sneakers alongside the remainder of the Strictly Come Dancing line-up, Nicola impressed the judges together with her Quickstep to Get Comfortable by Ella Fitzgerald, scoring 21 factors.

-Her skilled dance companion Katya Jones says viewers received’t even query the same-sex pairing.
+And her dance associate Katya Jones says viewers received’t even query Strictly’s same-sex pairing.

-Nicole will compete towards The Wished’s Max George towards Jonathan Creek actress Caroline Quentin, former NFL star Jason Bell, Good Morning Britain’s Ranvir Singh and BBC Radio 1 DJ Clara Amfo.
+Nicole is up in opposition to The Needed’s Max George in opposition to Jonathan Creek actress Caroline Quentin, former NFL star Jason Bell, Good Morning Britain’s Ranvir Singh and BBC Radio 1 DJ Clara Amfo.

-Strictly have launched the songs and dances for week one for all of the contestants, and Nicola will likely be doing the quickstep to Get Comfortable by Ella Fitzgerald.

 Who’s Nicola Adams?